Avian influenza A (H5N1) virus

 Symptoms of avian influenza in humans range from typical

-influenza-like symptoms (fever, cough, sore throat, and muscle aches)
+influenza-like symptoms (fever, cough, sore throat, muscle aches)

 to eye infections, pneumonia, acute respiratory distress, viral